Complete a 3 Question Survey and Earn a re:Post Badge

 The amount of network bandwidth and CPU allocated to a Lambda function invocation is determined by the function's memory configuration.

-For more information, see Memory and computing power in the Lambda Operator Guide.
+For more information, see Memory and computing power.

 Make sure that any background processes your Lambda function uses complete before the function handler returns a string